James Joseph O’Brien

 A couple of years later (1908-1909) the family moved to the NSW North Coast, along with many others who I have read were relocating there due to a rabbit plague, drought conditions, and the prospect of new improved pasture grasses in the North Coast dairy industry.
 Lena’s brother, Matthew Noonan, also moved to the North Coast at about the same time.

-According to one grand-daughter, there was a great deal of instability in their working and homes lives for Lena and Jock, and that Jock “liked a drink or two”.
-Over the next twenty years, they lived at a number of locations on the North Coast including:
+According to one grand-daughter, there was a great deal of instability in their working and homes lives for Lena and Jock, possibly because Jock “liked a drink or two”.
+Over the next few years, the electoral rolls indicate they lived at a number of locations on the North Coast including: Ettrick (1917), Boorie Creek (1926), 89 Bridge Street North Lismore (1926).

 The Northern Star of Wednesday 22 February 1928 reports the following incident which mentions a Joseph James O’Brien and Robert O’Brien, residing at Pitt Street, North Lismore.